 A computerized maintenance management system (CMMS) can help you identify the utilities in your facility, plan for their maintenance and repair, and manage them accordingly.
 You can read more about CMMS software to learn how it works.

 When creating a utility management plan, assigning a specific person or department to manage data is essential.
 Appoint a ‘data manager’ who’ll be responsible for regularly collecting and updating utility data.

 This department head should have access to the utility account and be responsible for submitting meter readings to the utility company.
-The data manager should also have the ability to contact the utility company if there are any problems or irregularities with energy bills.
+The data manager should also contact the utility company if there are any problems or irregularities with energy bills.

-If you cannot assign one person within your organization as the data manager, the next best thing would be to designate a department head within each department that uses utilities such as electricity, water, natural gas, etc.
+Sometimes you cannot assign one person within your organization as the data manager.
+The next best thing would be to designate a department head within each department that uses utilities such as electricity, water, natural gas, etc.

 Establish Organization Processes

 The first step in creating a solid organizational system is determining where the utility bills will be delivered.
-In smaller companies, these may be delivered directly to the office of the person in charge of managing utilities.
-However, as your company grows, those bills may get sent to the accounts payable department or the general accounting department.
+In smaller companies, this person may be the person in charge of managing utilities.
+However, as your company grows, those bills may need to go to the accounts payable department or the general accounting department.

 Ananya Prisha is an enterprise level Agile coach working out of Hyderabad (India) and also founder of High Level PM Consultancy.
 Her goal has been to keep on learning and at the same time give back to the community that has given her so much.